Stadio Comunale, Torino, 17.06.1980

 Germany went into their final group match against table-proppers Greece with four points from their two games, but the two late Dutch goals meant that could have been a very healthy goal difference now stood at +2; trailing in their wake were the defending champions Czechoslovakia and the Oranje, both of which stood on two points with a goal difference of +1 and zero respectively.

 The requirement was therefore simple: Germany only needed a point against a Greek team that had come out of their first two games with two defeats.
 This might otherwise have been a simple task, but the rather embarrassing defeat to Austria two years earlier in the World Cup had clearly made its mark on the team who were determined not to take any unnecessary chances.
-That the Greeks had not even threatened either of their previous two opponents simply failed to register on Nationaltrainer Jupp Derwall’s tactical radar; a point was all that was required, and a point is what they would get, even if it meant putting all eleven men behind the ball against a team that promised to offer no great threat.
+That the Greeks had not even threatened either of their previous two opponents would simply fail to register on Nationaltrainer Jupp Derwall’s tactical radar: a point was all that was required, and a point is what they would get, even if it meant putting all eleven men behind the ball against a team that promised to offer no great threat in front of goal.

 Driven by the simple objective of finishing top of the group and securing a place in the final, Derwall went back to a starting eleven that was both highly defensive and utilitarian.
-Apart from Hansi Müller the midfield would be packed with enforcers, and up front the physically imposing Horst Hrubesch was selected to start alongside Karl-Heinz Rummenigge.
-Meanwhile the two heroes of the previous game against the Netherlands, Bernd Schuster and Klaus Allofs, were both consigned to the substitutes’ bench.
+Apart from Hansi Müller the midfield would be packed with enforcers, and up front the physically imposing Horst Hrubesch would be selected to start alongside Karl-Heinz Rummenigge.
+Meanwhile the two heroes of the previous game against the Netherlands, Bernd Schuster and Klaus Allofs, would find themselves consigned to the substitutes’ bench.